hebra/achromajs/README.md

 ## AchromaJS/Achromafox/Achromeatic

 AchromaJS is a Javascript library to simulate different conditions of eye vision.
-Achromafox and Achromeatic are addons for Firefox and Chrome using that library.
+Achromafox and Achromeatic are addons for Firefox and Chrome using this library.

 ## Supported Vision Simulations